Hazelnut and double chocolate cake

 The ultimate chocolate showstopper that's guaranteed to impress your friends and family!
 This delicious layer cake is sandwiched with white chocolate icing and Nutella icing and topped with a super crunchy (and beautiful!) hazelnut praline.
 Chocolate cakes really don't get better than this!

 - Preheat the oven to gas 4, 180ºC, fan 160ºC.
 Lightly butter 3 x 20cm loose-bottomed cake tins, and line the bases and sides with nonstick baking paper.

-- Put the butter and sugars in a large bowl and beat until combined with an electric hand whisk.
+- Put the butter and sugars in a large bowl and cream until combined with an electric hand whisk until light and fluffy.
 Sift together the flour, bicarbonate of soda and cocoa powder into a separate bowl.
 Beat the eggs into the butter and sugar mixture, one at a time, following each addition with a spoonful of the flour mixture.

 - Put the chocolate, treacle and hazelnut or vanilla extract into a small bowl, placed over a pan of gently simmering water and leave to melt (or melt in bursts in the microwave).
 Remove from the heat when melted and set aside to cool slightly, then carefully fold into the cake mixture.